VermillionBird/CTF-Writeups/2019/SunshineCTF/Forensics.md

 ![](/Images/2019/SunshineCTF/key.PNG)

 Interesting.
 A key?
-This reminds me of steganography; perhaps someone used steghide to hide something in that file.
+Because it's a jpeg, this reminds me of steganography; perhaps someone used steghide to hide something in that file.
 But what's the key?
 Maybe there's more clues in the original file.
-I didn't check the hex yet, so opening the orignial 001 file in Bless or your editor of choice, you'll find at the bottom:
+I didn't check the hex yet, so opening the original 001 file in Bless or your editor of choice, you'll find at the bottom:

 ![](/Images/2019/SunshineCTF/bless.PNG)